-Mental Health Clinical and Counseling Psychology, Associate of Applied Science
+Mental Health and Addiction Studies, Associate of Applied Science

 The College designed the Mental Health Services programs to train mental health technicians, prevention specialists, and to prepare individuals to become substance use disorder counselors.
 Each program offers a practicum class that allows students to apply classroom skills in a treatment setting.